Kayren1/spork.github.io/blog-preview-card-main/README.md

 In future projects, I want to focus on:

 - Improving accessibility by ensuring all interactive elements are keyboard-navigable.
-- Using CSS Grid for more complex layouts.
+- Using SCSS Grid for more complex layouts.
-- Exploring CSS animations for hover effects.
+- Exploring SCSS animations for hover effects.

 ### Useful Resources